Harry McCoy: Career

 McCoy's early experience in entertainment was in vaudeville, where he played a piano and sang.

 He joined Universal's Joker Comedy brand in 1912, and the following year teamed with Max Asher to form Mike and Jake for Joker.
 In 1913, he worked at Universal and Keystone at the same time and was one of the original Keystone Cops.
 At Triangle Keystone, McCoy directed 15 films.
 He stayed with the post-Sennett Keystone until August 1917, then made a brief return to vaudeville with the Pantages circuit.
 In 1920 he played opposite Sid Smith as one of CBC/Federated's "Hall-room Boys" before being replaced by Jimmie Adams.

 He appeared in the Stern Bros.
 Century Comedies distributed by Universal from 1924 to 1925, but he soon became Mack Sennett's writer.

+He is credited with co-writing (with Clarence Hennecke and Robert Eddy) the scenario for Harry Langdon’s The Chaser (1928).

 He sued Sennett over some music he wrote in 1930, but the dispute apparently was settled before it came to court.
 In the mid-1930s, he played piano at Frank Kerwin's Merry-Go-Round nightclub.

 McCoy joined Disney studio just months before his death.